DjangoGirls/tutorial/python_installation/README.md

 ### Linux

 It is very likely that you already have Python installed out of the box.
-To check if you have it installed (and which version it is), you type in a console:
+To check if you have it installed (and which version it is), open a console and type:

     $ python3 --version
     Python 3.4.1